David-Haim/concurrencpp/README.md

 Result objects can be polled for their status by calling `result::status`.

 Results can be waited by calling any of `result::wait`, `result::wait_for`, `result::wait_until` or `result::get`.
 Waiting a result is a blocking operation (in the case the asynchronous result is not ready), and will suspend the entire thread of execution waiting for the asynchronous result to become available.
-Waiting operations are generally discouraged and only allowed in root-level tasks and in contexts which allow it, like blocking the main thread waiting for the rest of the application to finish gracefully, or using `concurrencpp::blocking_executor` or `concurrencpp::thread_executor`.
+Waiting operations are generally discouraged and only allowed in root-level tasks or in contexts which allow it, like blocking the main thread waiting for the rest of the application to finish gracefully, or using `concurrencpp::blocking_executor` or `concurrencpp::thread_executor`.

 Awaiting a result means to suspend the current coroutine until the asynchronous result is ready.
-If a valid value was returned from the coroutine, it is returend from the result object.
-If the coroutine threw an exception, it is re-thrown.
+If a valid value was returned from the associated task, it is returend from the result object.
+If the associated task threw an exception, it is re-thrown.
-At the moment of awaiting, if the result is already ready, the coroutine resumes immediately.
+At the moment of awaiting, if the result is already ready, the current coroutine resumes immediately.
 Otherwise, it is resumed by the thread that sets the asynchronous result or exception.

-The behaviour of awaiting a result object can be further fine tuned by using `await_via`.
+The behavior of awaiting result objects can be further fine tuned by using `await_via`.
 This method accepts an executor and a boolean flag (`force_rescheduling`).
 If, at the moment of awaiting, the result is already ready, the behavior depends on the value of `force_rescheduling`.
-If `force_rescheduling` is true, the coroutine is forcefully suspended and resumed inside the given executor.
+If `force_rescheduling` is true, the current coroutine is forcefully suspended and resumed inside the given executor.
-If `force_rescheduling` is false, the coroutine is resumed immediately in the calling thread.
+If `force_rescheduling` is false, the current coroutine is resumed immediately in the calling thread.
-If the asynchronous result is not ready at the moment of awaiting, the coroutine resumed after the result is set, by scheduling it to run in the given exector.
+If the asynchronous result is not ready at the moment of awaiting, the current coroutine resumed after the result is set, by scheduling it to run in the given exector.

 Resolving a result is similar to awaiting it.
 The different is that the `co_await` expression will return the result object itself, in a non empty form, in a ready state.
 The asynchronous result can then be pulled by using `get` or `co_await`.
 Just like `await_via`, `resolve_via` fine tunes the control flow of the coroutine by passing an executor and a flag suggesting how to behave when the result is already ready.

-Awaiting a result object by using `co_await` (and by doing so, turning the current function into a coroutine as well) is the preferred way of consuming result objects.
+Awaiting a result object by using `co_await` (and by doing so, turning the current function/task into a coroutine as well) is the preferred way of consuming result objects, as it does not block underlying threads.

 #### `result` API